Shmaltalk/SubwayGenerator/README.md

 - no line should be contained in another line, since such a line would be useless (however, we do allow lines to overlap, since you could have two subway lines whose paths run side by side for a while)
 - must take less than a given x time to get between any two stops

+## tests and run statements

+We wrote tests for each predicate, as well as some final tests putting all the predicates together.
+We also have a run statement which creates possible subway maps for a town with 4 stops; the distance can be adjusted and other constraints can be added to produce different maps.
+(When viewing in Sterling, we recommend using Show as Attribute for all fields to get rid of clutter.)

 ## sig and pred specifics
 Stop